Ki Joo (KC) Choi, Ph.D.

 I am a theological ethicist specializing in Catholic and Protestant (ecumenical) moral theology, the ethics of Jonathan Edwards, aesthetics (art theory), the political morality of race and ethnicity, and Asian American theology and ethics.
-My teaching areas also include the ethics of war and peace and the relationship between science (evolutionary theory) and religion.
+My teaching areas also include the ethics of war and peace and bioethics/medical humanities.

-In addition to major academic journals and edited volumes, my research and teaching have appeared and/or been featured in a number of blogs and news sites such as the Wabash Center's Race Matters in the Classroom, CivicStory/NJ Arts News, NJ 101.5 FM, and The Los Angeles Times.
+In addition to major academic journals and edited volumes, my research and teaching have appeared and/or been featured in a number of blogs and news sites, including the Wabash Center's Race Matters in the Classroom blog, CivicStory/NJ Arts News, NJ 101.5 FM, The Los Angeles Times, and Sojourners Magazine.

 At Seton Hall, my service includes co-directing the Medical Humanities Minor, a program that I developed with my colleague Dr. Abe Zakhem who chairs the Department of Philosophy, and coordinating the Core 2101 program of the University Core.
 Core 2101 is a required sophomore-level course that examines the dialogue between faith and reason within the Catholic intellectual tradition.
 I am also the co-editor of Christianity and Culture (Kendall Hunt, 2010, 2013), the textbook adopted for the Core 2101 program.
-My service also includes advising Seton Hall's chapter of Theta Alpha Kappa, the national honor society for religious studies and theology, working as the executive secretary of the University Faculty Senate, and co-chairing the institutional and academic assessment working group for Seton Hall's most recent Middle States Accreditation review.
-Since Fall 2019, I have served as the co-chair of the Faculty Senate’s Academic Policy Committee.
-With my colleague Monsignor Richard Liddy of the Center for Catholic Studies at Seton Hall, I host the Ethics and Economic Forum, a faculty venue for interdisciplinary discussions on economics, theology, ethics, and social justice.
+My service also includes advising Seton Hall's chapter of Theta Alpha Kappa, the national honor society for religious studies and theology, working as the executive secretary of the University Faculty Senate, co-chairing the institutional and academic assessment working group for Seton Hall's most recent Middle States Accreditation review, and serving as co-chair of the Faculty Senate’s Academic Policy Committee.
+With my colleague Monsignor Richard Liddy of the Center for Catholic Studies at Seton Hall, I also hosted the Ethics and Economic Forum, a faculty venue for interdisciplinary discussions on economics, theology, ethics, and social justice.